skylight-hq/skylight.digital/_projects/usaf_wxpo_cloud_migration.md

 {% capture results %}
 - Created and shared a human-centered design playbook, service blueprints, persona templates, user research plan and report templates, an assumptions tracker, and an outcome-oriented roadmap
 - Hosted a vision and strategy workshop
-- Hosted Agile and human-centered design trainings
+- Hosted agile and human-centered design trainings
 - Conducted user research and design systems trainings with application teams
 - Hosted team processes workshop with application teams
 - Embedded process consulting with individual application teams